ErikFilbert/Wildfly-Nagios-Plugin/README.md

 Usage: check_wildfly_api.py [options]

-This Nagios plugin checks the health of Wildfly / Jboss AS via HTTP(s).
+This Nagios plugin checks the health of Wildfly.

 ```
 Options: